haugjo/float/README.md

 from float.pipeline import PrequentialPipeline from float.prediction.skmultiflow import SkmultiflowClassifier

 # Load a data set from main memory with the DataLoader module.
+# Alternatively, we can provide a sciki-multiflow FileStream object via the 'stream' attribute.
 data_loader = DataLoader(path='./float/data/datasets/spambase.csv', target_col=-1)

 # Set up an online classifier.
-Note, we need a wrapper to use scikit-multiflow functionality.
+Note that we need a wrapper to use scikit-multiflow functionality.
 classifier = SkmultiflowClassifier(model=HoeffdingTreeClassifier(),
                                    classes=data_loader.stream.target_values)

-# Set up an evaluation object for the classifier:
+# Set up an evaluator object for the classifier:
-# Here, we want to measure the zero_one_loss and the noise_variability as an indication of robustness.
+# Specifically, we want to measure the zero_one_loss and the noise_variability as an indication of robustness.
 # The arguments of the measure functions can be directly added to the Evaluator object constructor,
 # e.g. we may specify the number of samples (n_samples) and the reference_measure used to compute the noise_variability.
 evaluator = PredictionEvaluator(measure_funcs=[zero_one_loss, noise_variability],